 - Trinkle Hall

 - Woodard Hall Nest Cabinets (these cabinets are locked, please let the SAE Front Desk know that you would like your flyer posted in these cabinets and we will post it for you)

-There are a few academic buildings which require permission from the Building Coordinator to post flyers (please contact SAE for Building Coordinator contact information).
+There are a few buildings which require permission from the Building Coordinator to post flyers (please contact SAE for Building Coordinator contact information).

 Those buildings are:

 - All residence halls– bring flyers to Marye House for approval and distribution